babarbeacon/zaheer-intelligence-engine/Expert_intelligence.md

 FOMC meeting Wednesday June 17th is the major event.
 This is Warsh's first FOMC as Chair.
 Markets are pricing in a dovish tone and possible signals about future cuts.
 In my view the dovish pivot will not be delivered cleanly.
 Retail sales Tuesday June 16th.
 Initial jobless claims Thursday June 18th.
 Expect heavy volatility around the FOMC statement and press conference.
 I think the FOMC results will cause in more red in the stock market and crypto markets

-DrProfit Premium is free to join right now: but only for 2 more days.
-After that the free window closes, so get in while you can: VIP Channel: t.me/+ApuqhPPQ8XlkY…

-THIS IS NO FINANCIAL ADVICE BUT EDUCATIONAL CONTENT ONLY
 -----------

 Dated: 2026-06-12